-Blood clots are a rare occurrence and can develop whether or not you are taking an oral contraceptive.
+Blood clots are a rare occurrence and can develop whether or not you are taking the Pill.
 They can also happen during pregnancy.
-The risk of having blood clots is higher in OC users than in non users, but not as high as during pregnancy.
+The risk of having blood clots is higher in Pill users than in non users, but not as high as during pregnancy.

-Therefore, one should keep the possibility of an increased thromboembolic risk in mind, particularly where there is a history of thromboembolic diseases.
+Therefore, one should keep the possibility of an increased risk of blood clots in mind, particularly where there is a history of thrombosis.

-If you notice possible signs of a thrombosis, stop taking Microlut and consult your doctor immediately.
+If you notice possible signs of a blood clot, stop taking Microlut and consult your doctor immediately.

-Breast cancer has been diagnosed slightly more often in women who use the Mini-pill than in women of the same age who do not use the Mini-pill.
-This slight increase in the numbers of breast cancer diagnoses gradually disappears during the course of the 10 years after women stop taking the Mini-pill.
+Breast cancer has been diagnosed slightly more often in women who use oral contraception than in women of the same age who do not. .
+This slight increase in the numbers of breast cancer diagnoses gradually disappears during the course of the 10 years after women stop taking the Pill.